Curved Page Divider

 Stability and Security

 The key emotional factor of foster children is stability.
 Some of the children even have emotional difficulties, whether from abuse, neglect, or the loss of their families.
-Stability, achieved when children live with the same caregivers over a certain period, promotes their sense of belonging and makes them trust their caregivers.
-Foster parents work hard to give children a stable and predictable environment.
+Stability, achieved when children live with the same caregivers for a period, promotes their sense of belonging and fosters trust in their caregivers.
+Foster parents work hard to provide children with a stable, predictable environment.
+Emotional Support and Counseling

 Low self-esteem may stem from the situation of children in foster care.
 Parents can support their children by agreeing to use positive reinforcement, acknowledging accomplishments, and encouraging participation in activities that foster confidence.
 Guaranteeing that children are appreciated and approved is key to their emotional maturity.